MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-03.md

 ### 1. Clone the default Configuration Profile

 > [!NOTE]
-> The Configuration Profile is the top level profile.
+> The Configuration Profile is the top-level profile.
 Consequently, to be able to edit any other profiles, you first have to clone the Configuration Profile.

-In the Hierarchy window, select the **MixedRealityToolkit** object, then in the Inspector window, change the **MixedRealityToolkit** Configuration Profile to **DefaultHoloLens2ConfigurationProfile**:
+In the Hierarchy window, select the **MixedRealityToolkit** object, then in the Inspector window, change the **MixedRealityToolkit** Configuration Profile to the **DefaultHoloLens2ConfigurationProfile**:

 ![mr-learning-base](images/mr-learning-base/base-03-section1-step1-1.png)